plasma-umass/DataDebug/README.md

 Prerequisites
 --------------

 You will need Microsoft Excel 2010 and Windows 7 or newer.
+CheckCell now supports Excel 2013!

 Installing CheckCell
 --------------------